desyn8686/Tudo/README.md

 Now you have a copy of my project!

 #### Dealing with dependencies
 I'll start by assuming you have Python3 on your machine.
-Linux loves Python, and its rare to find a repo that doesn't come with some version of both Python2 and Python3.
+Linux loves Python, and its rare to find a distro that doesn't come with some version of both Python2 and Python3.
 But, just in case it is an issue:

 #### Check if you have Python3 installed:
 ```